DamJanJot/multi-notes/README.md

 # Multi Notes (autosave, SPA)

-A lightweight notes/documents application with login system (`users` table), autosave to the `documents` table, and real-time preview — all without page reloads.
+A lightweight notes/documents application with login system (`users` table), autosave to the `documents` table — all without page reloads.

 ## Requirements
 - PHP 8.0+